 Surrounded by mountains and giant Tien Shan firs, Big Almaty Lake is a scenic place.
 It’s worth a drive, and it looks like in the pictures.
 You can definitely enjoy the atmosphere up here, as long as you remember a few basic pointers left out of most travel guides.

-Also note that Big Almaty Lake has been the subject of turf wars within the Kazakh elite.
-No guns are being drawn, but it means the situation is always changing depending on who gets the upper hand.
 Sometimes, the lake is free to visit, at other times, access is restricted and entrance fees are raised.
-Please let us know your BAL experience on the forum to keep everyone up to date,.
+Please let us know your BAL experience on the forum to keep everyone up to date.

 When to go